-Because I have some web page production skills, I have heard a long time ago that translucent PNG files will have display problems under IE6, but since I have never had my own website, I have never really encountered it.
+Because I know some web page production technology, I heard a long time ago that translucent PNG files will have problems displaying under IE6, but since I have never really encountered them, I have never encountered them.

 I started building my own website at the beginning of this year.
-I used a png picture with a transparent part to make the website LOGO.
-I thought it was old enough and there was no need to consider IE6.
-One day when I came back from get off work and opened the Google Analytics backend, I discovered that IE6 visits actually accounted for 40% of the total visits.
-I was shocked and quickly downloaded the green version of IE6 from the Internet to test my website.
-As expected, the LOGO was completely opaque.
+I used a png picture with a transparent part to make the website logo.
+I thought it was a time, so I don’t have to consider IE6 anymore.
+One day when I came back from get off work and opened the Google Analytics backend, I found that IE6's visits actually accounted for 40% of the total.
+I was shocked and quickly got off the green version of IE6 from the Internet to test my own website.
+Sure enough, the LOGO was completely opaque.

-So I searched online all night for solutions.
-Generally speaking, the online methods are relatively complicated, including css filters, js, gif replacement, etc. But I always felt it wasn't beautiful enough.
-Finally, after a night of searching, I found a method that only required 2 sentences of js code to solve the problem smoothly.
-Let’s share it with you next
+So I searched for solutions overnight.
+Generally speaking, the online methods are generally more complicated, including css filters, js, gif replacement, etc. But I always feel that it is not beautiful enough.
+Finally, after a night of searching, I found a solution that can be smoothly solved with only 2 sentences of js code.
+Next, share with you

 First, download iepng.js from my website